scripting/feedcorpsLists/worknotes.md

+#### 10/19/23; 9:47:05 AM by DW

+Handle structured outlines, respect comments, only push items of type "rss" with an xmlUrl attribute.

 #### 10/18/23; 11:49:15 AM by DW

 Side-effect of reading an outline is that it replaces the previous version in the cache.